ChrisKolan/installation-scripts/README.md

-> [!NOTE] Before running the script
-> Check in the virtual machine if there are no errors when the script is executed.
+Before running the script: check in the virtual machine if there are no errors when the script is executed.
 Additionally update the AppImage versions to the latest.

 AppImage versions to check:
 - https://github.com/obsidianmd/obsidian-releases/releases